board-game-chums/blog/content/blog/hello-world/index.md

 So who the heck are we?

 SETH: We are three cousins who grew up together playing games.
-From Super Mario 3 on the Nintendo Entertainment System to HeroCLix on the living room floor, we have tried our hands at many different forms of gaming.
+From Super Mario 3 on the Nintendo Entertainment System to HeroClix on the living room floor, we have tried our hands at many different forms of gaming.

 CHANTZ: Anywhere we could carve out some space to play, we did.
 We even thought it would be smart to play a card game on the forest floor while camping... with no card sleeves.
 About a decade ago, I began a grand adventure into the "Golden Age of Board Games".
 Settlers of Catan along with Marvel Legendary were the two go-to games in my formative board game years.
 They showed me that board games could be so much more than just Monopoly or Life.